radwankakar/infrastructure/docs/adr/0010-ci-tools.md

 ### CircleCI

 * **Cost**
+    * There’s [3 price levels](https://circleci.com/pricing/#compute-options-table), with each level allocating a number of credits that are used to pay for a team’s usage based on machine type and size.
+As well as a series of premium features such as, Docker layer caching:
+        * Free, 2,500 credits/week
+        * Performance, starting at $30 a month.
+25,000 credits/month for the first 3 users, 25,000 credits/month for each additional user.
+        * Scale, have to talk to CircleCI representative to get pricing
 * **ATO of Services**
 * **Team Familiarity**
 * **Usability of Templates**
+    * CircleCI uses a `config.yml` file that lives in the top-level `.circleci` directory of the repo to provide a job/pipeline template.
+CircleCI also offers the capability to use [dynamic configuration](https://circleci.com/docs/2.0/dynamic-config/), providing a way to generate configuration when needed rather than manually creating them every time.
 * **Ease of AWS (and other) integrations**
+    * CircleCI has two options for integrating with AWS.
+        * Orbs: By using orbs teams can quickly, and with minimum effort, make deployments to AWS.
+        * VPC: Running CircleCI this way provides an extra bit of control over the security of the project/deployments.
+    * CircleCI provides a vast catalog of orbs, APIs, and web hooks.
+Allowing for easy integrations of several of our tools, including: Jira, Slack, and Github
 * **Job Metrics**

 ### Bamboo